A$AP Mob stays true to themselves on “Cozy Tapes, Vol. 2: Too Cozy.”

 It seems like every song featuring Joey Bada$$ has a menacing beat.

-Raf Simons gets serenaded by A$AP Rocky, Playboi Carti, Quavo, Lil Uzi Vert and Frank Ocean on this braggadocious jam.
-This whole song is an excuse for each featured artist to boast about their wealth, luxury and connections.
+Raf Simons gets serenaded by A$AP Rocky, Playboi Carti, Quavo, Lil Uzi Vert, and Frank Ocean on this braggadocious jam.
+The whole song is an excuse for each featured artist to boast about their wealth, luxury, and connections.

-I was surprised to see Frank Ocean on this list and expected to hear him singing but he was on his Drake flow heavy here.
+I was surprised to see Frank Ocean on “RAF.”
+I also expected to hear him sing on the song, Whatever the case may be, Ocean is on his Drake flow on this joint!

-Rookie Uzi Vert holds his own alongside these made men as well.
+Rookie Lil Uzi Vert holds his own alongside the made men on “RAF.”

-Honestly, every verse on this song is better than the last!
+Honestly, every verse on “RAF” is better than the last!

 3. FRAT RULES

-“Frat Rules” sounds like one of those songs that play in a movie during a college party while someone cannonballs into a pool.
+“Frat Rules” sounds like one of those songs that play in a college movie during a scene in which someone cannonballs into a pool.

-The medley of popular artists makes this song so hot to me!
-Matter of fact, it’s not surprising that Big Sean is on this track (this is definitely his type of instrumental.).
+The medley of popular artists makes “Frat Rules” so hot, to me!
+Matter of fact, it’s not surprising that Big Sean is on this track (this is definitely his type of instrumental).

-A$AP Mob’s songs seem to be very unique, because they’ll have more than one artist on each verse.
+What makes A$AP Mob songs unique is that they usually have more than one artist on each rap verse.
 This really gives their songs such an amusing and lively feel.
-Before you have a chance to switch songs, someone else hops on the beat breathing new life onto the track.
+Before you have a chance to switch songs, someone else hops on the beat breathing new life into it.

-I was able to replay this song over and over without getting sick of it!
+I was able to replay this song over and over again without getting sick of it!

-This song is very chill compared to some of the more bass heavy songs on this album.
+“Coziest” is very chill compared to some of the more bass-heavy songs on this Cozy Tapes, Vol. 2: Too Cozy album.
 The song also has a more intimate sound than many of the other songs because you only hear two artists throughout it: A$AP Twelvyy and Zack.

 After hearing Twelvyy’s album, 12, last month in August, I’ve become a fan.
-I’m glad to see some consistency because this track definitely does not disappoint!
+I’m glad to see some consistency out of him because this track definitely does not disappoint!

 Lit!
 Lit!
 Lit!
-If you can listen to this song without throwing them bows, are you even alive?
-I mean this song is complete with early 2000’s “What Mean The World To You” “oohs” and “owwwws”, so you already know it’s a ratchet anthem.
+If you can listen to “Bahamas” without throwing them bows, are you even alive?
+I mean, this song is complete with early 2000’s “What Mean The World To You” “oohs” and “owwwws”, so you already know it’s a ratchet anthem.

-Lil Yachty kicks off “Bahamas” followed by Key!, A$AP Rocky, A$AP Ferg, Schoolboy Q, Smooky Margiela, and A$AP Twelvyy wraps it up.
-With so many hot artists on this track, it’s no surprise that it’s such a banger.
-If there’s one thing A$AP Mob does well whenever they all collaborate together, it’s making their songs feel like one big party.
+Lil Yachty kicks off “Bahamas,” followed by Key!, A$AP Rocky, A$AP Ferg, Schoolboy Q, Smooky Margiela, and A$AP Twelvyy.
+With so many hot artists on the track, it’s no surprise that it’s such a banger.
+If there’s one thing A$AP Mob does well whenever they collaborate, it’s make songs feel like one big party.

-I’ve never been to the Bahamas, but if you like booming bass then you can’t go wrong with this track!
+I’ve never been to the Bahamas, but if you like booming bass, then you can’t go wrong with this song!